solana-foundation/solana-improvement-documents/proposals/0186-transaction-data-size-specification.md

 ## Backwards Compatibility

-Transactions that call LoaderV3 programs via CPI and are extremely close to the 64MiB limit may now exceed it.
+Transactions that currently have a total transaction data size close to the 64MiB limit, which call LoaderV3 programs via CPI, may now exceed it and fail.